cov-lineages/lineages-website-old/pangolin.md

         <h1>pangolin</h1>
         <p>Phylogenetic Assignment of Named Global Outbreak Lineages</p>
       </header>
-      <p>pangolin assigns lineages to query sequences as described in Rambaut et al 2020.</p>
+      <p><strong>pangolin</strong> assigns lineages to query sequences as described in Rambaut et al 2020.</p>
-      <p>pangolin is available as a command line tool and a web application.
+      <p><strong>pangolin</strong> is available as a command line tool and a web application.
 The web application was developed by the <a href="https://www.pathogensurveillance.net/">Centre for Genomic Pathogen Surveillance</a>.
 The command line tool is open source software available under the GNU General Public License v3.0.</p>
     <p>
     <ul class="actions small">
         <a href="https://github.com/cov-lineages/pangolin" class="button special fit">Download pangolin</a>